Adaptive Boosting for Domain Adaptation: Towards Robust Predictions in Scene Segmentation: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{n} recent years, deep learning approaches have achieved significant improvement in many computer vision fields, including semantic segmentation~\cite{zhao2017pyramid,chen2017deeplab}.
 However, improving the scalability of deeply-learned models remains a challenging task.
-For instance, the segmentation models learned on the data collected on sunny days usually perform terribly in different environments, such as rainy days and foggy days~\cite{wu2019ace}.
+For instance, the segmentation models learned on the data collected on sunny days usually perform terribly in different environments, such as rainy days and foggy days~\cite{wu2019ace, wang2019learning}.
 One straightforward idea is to collect more training data for the target environment and re-train one domain-specific model for inference.
 However, it is usually unaffordable to annotate large-scale datasets for every target scenario, especially for the tasks demanding pixel-wise annotations, \eg, scene segmentation.
-Therefore, researchers resort to domain adaptation techniques ~\cite{pan2019transferrable} to ``borrow'' the common knowledge from homogeneous datasets, \eg, labeled source-domain data.
-The source-domain data can be the synthetic data generated by game engines, such as GTA5~\cite{richter2016playing}, or the large-scale data collected in other real-world scenarios~\cite{cordts2016cityscapes}.
+Therefore, researchers resort to domain adaptation techniques~\cite{wang2019learning,pan2019transferrable,xiang2020unsupervised} to ``borrow'' the common knowledge from homogeneous datasets, \eg, labeled source-domain data.
+The source-domain data can be the synthetic data generated by game engines, such as GTA5~\cite{xiang2020unsupervised, richter2016playing}, or the large-scale data collected in other real-world scenarios~\cite{cordts2016cityscapes}.
 In this way, we can largely save the annotation cost as well as the training time to achieve competitive results in the target domain.
 The common practice is to train the segmentation model on both labeled source-domain data and unlabeled target-domain data.
-Most existing works focus on the domain alignment, minimizing the gap between the source domain and the target domain~\cite{chen2019learning,chen2019crdoco,vu2019dada}.
-Several early attempts leverage generative models to transfer the image style in the pixel level ~\cite{hoffman2018cycada,wu2018dcan}, while other works concentrate on narrowing the semantic gap in the feature space~\cite{geng2011daml}.
-For example, Tsai~\etal~\cite{tsai2018learning,tsai2019domain} and Luo~\etal~\cite{luo2019significance,luo2019taking} harness the adversarial loss to encourage the segmentation model to learn domain-invariant features.
+Most existing works focus on domain alignment, minimizing the gap between the source domain and the target domain~\cite{chen2019learning,chen2019crdoco,vu2019dada}.
+Several early attempts leverage generative models to transfer the image style at the pixel level~\cite{hoffman2018cycada,wu2018dcan}, while other works concentrate on narrowing the semantic gap in the feature space~\cite{geng2011daml}.
+For instance, Tsai~\etal~\cite{tsai2018learning,tsai2019domain} and Luo~\etal~\cite{luo2019significance,luo2019taking} harness the adversarial loss to encourage the segmentation model to learn domain-invariant features.

 However, one inherent problem exists in the scene segmentation domain adaptation.
 Due to the strong supervision on the source-domain label, we observe that the model is still prone to over-fitting the source domain, leading to the unstable prediction on the target domain (see Figure~\ref{fig:motivation}).
 Although several researchers adopt the early-stopping strategy to prevent over-fitting~\cite{luo2019significance,luo2019taking,zheng2019unsupervised}, when to stop the training remains challenging.
 The unstable prediction not only compromises the method re-implementation, but also harms users to select the final model in the real-world application.